ut-amrl/codebotler/gpt_prompt.md

 go_to("kitchen")
 while True:
     if is_in_room("person"):
+        response = ask("", "Could you please place the diet coke from the fridge in my basket?", ["Yes", "No"]) if response == "Yes":
             break
     time.sleep(1)
-say("Please place the diet coke from the fridge in my basket") go_to(start_loc)
+go_to(start_loc)
 ```